Golden Circle & Black Sand Beaches Road Trip

 Extra activities

-On your way to Reykjavík yesterday, you had a tantalizing taste of the Reykjanes peninsula as you passed through its gigantic lava field.
+On your way to Reykjavík yesterday, you had a tantalizing taste of the Reykjanes Peninsula as you passed through its gigantic lava field.
 Today you'll get the chance to explore this geologically active area in depth and witness some of Iceland's most recent volcanic activity.
-The region is one of the most volcanically active areas in all of Iceland, experiencing a series of spectacular eruptions at the Fagradalsfjall volcanic system in 2021, 2022, 2023, and 2024.
-You can even see the brand-new lava field left behind by these recent eruptions – the rock is still sharp and fresh, completely black without any moss coverage.
-The opportunity to walk on such recently formed land is extraordinary.
+The Fagradalsfjall volcanic system has produced an ongoing series of eruptions since 2021, dramatically reshaping the landscape of the Reykjanes Peninsula.
+You can walk near the freshly formed lava fields left behind by these eruptions, where the rock is still sharp and completely black without any moss coverage.
+The opportunity to see such recently formed land is extraordinary.

 Just around the corner is Krýsuvík, a fascinating cluster of bubbling mud pots and steaming hot springs lining a small valley.
 This active geothermal area is nestled on the shores of Kleifarvatn lake, offering stunning panoramic views across the water toward distant mountains.
 The colorful mineral deposits, hissing steam vents, and boiling pools create an otherworldly scene.
-Explore more of the Reykjanes peninsula's dramatic coastal cliffs, rugged lava fields, and unique geological features before driving to your accommodation in the Hveragerði area for the night.
+Explore more of the peninsula's dramatic coastal cliffs and rugged lava fields before driving to your accommodation in the Hveragerði area for the night.

-Next, set your sights further north to the Geysir geothermal area.
-In this volcanically active valley, you'll find Strokkur geyser, which reliably erupts every 5 to 10 minutes, sending a powerful jet of warm water high into the air.
-The anticipation builds before each eruption!
+Next, head to the Geysir geothermal area, where Strokkur geyser reliably erupts every 5 to 10 minutes, sending a powerful jet of warm water high into the air.
 Finally, take a short drive to the nearby Gullfoss waterfall.
-This multi-tiered cascade is named 'Golden Falls' and ranks among the most impressive waterfalls in the entire country, with massive volumes of glacial water plunging into a rugged canyon.
+This multi-tiered cascade ranks among the most impressive waterfalls in the entire country, with massive volumes of glacial water plunging into a rugged canyon.
 Spend the night in the area.

 Finish your day by driving to Vík, stopping along the way to roam along Reynisfjara black sand beach.
 Admire the hexagonal basalt columns rising like natural architecture, while the dramatic Reynisdrangar sea stacks just offshore compete for your attention with the sheer lava cliffs backing the beach.
 It's entirely up to you how long you spend taking in the majesty of both.
 Spend the night in the Vík area.

 Venture into Vatnajökull National Park, Iceland's largest protected area, which covers almost 15 percent of the entire country.
 The park is named after the vast Vatnajökull ice cap, whose dozens of smaller outlet glaciers flow down like frozen rivers.
-These outlets are ideal locations for guided adventure activities available as optional extras.
-The Skaftafell area, just off the Ring Road, serves as a perfect jumping-off point for exploration and outdoor activities.
-Here you can choose from numerous hiking trails winding through birch forests and alongside glaciers, including one leading to Svartifoss waterfall.
-This hidden gem cascades beautifully over a dramatic rock face made of hexagonal basalt columns – a truly unforgettable sight that rewards the moderate hike.
+The Skaftafell area serves as a perfect jumping-off point for exploration, with numerous hiking trails winding through birch forests and alongside glaciers, including one leading to Svartifoss waterfall.
+This hidden gem cascades beautifully over a dramatic rock face made of hexagonal basalt columns, rewarding those who make the moderate hike.

 The Westman Islands are also recognized as one of the best places in Iceland to spot puffins, with the world's largest Atlantic puffin colony nesting here.
-Drive to the southern tip of the island to boost your chances of seeing these adorable birds during summer months.
-Along the way, admire the stunning rock formations in the towering cliff faces.
-Take the afternoon ferry back to the mainland and drive to Reykjavík for your final night in Iceland.
+Drive to the southern tip of the island to boost your chances during summer months.
+Take the afternoon ferry back to the mainland and drive to Reykjavík for your final night.

 What’s included?